 I'm constantly pruning my closet.
 I'm pretty brutal when it comes to getting rid of things.
 I just feel lighter when I clean out my closet.
 When I feel like I can't put anything else in there, that's usually what motivates me to start cleaning it out.
 It's hard for me to get rid of shoes and jewelry, but dresses and blouses don't always hold up over time.
 I feel like the more I clean my closet, the more I wear the things that I'm seeing.
 You're constantly finding things you didn't even remember you had, which is a shame but also kind of fun.

-What do you with old clothes?
+What do you with

 I give almost everything to Memorial Sloan-Kettering.
 They resell everything, and anything they don't think they can sell, they send to the Salvation Army.
 So you know that no matter what, it's going somewhere great.

-What pieces will you hold onto forever?
+you hold onto forever?

 I have a really huge love of vintage and statement necklaces.
 I've been collecting them for a while, and I can't imagine getting rid of any of those pieces.
 And certain gowns –I think that a lot of it has to do with knowing that you wore them to something special or have special memories [of them].
 I keep those in plastic bags in a special closet.
 There are certain special pieces that I am saving for my daughter, but I do think she's going to be much taller than me!
 She already almost has a bigger foot than me, so I'm not overly holding onto clothing for her.

-What about your own designs – do you keep all of them?
+own designs – do you keep all of them?